mrodrigues22/thumbs-up/README.md

-# Thumbs Up - Media Approval System
+# ApprooveIt - Media Approval System

 A full-stack web application for social media professionals to send images/videos to clients for approval.